How Not to Break the Bank

 Now before we go any further, I’m not here to get into an argument over the cost of veterinary care.
 Believe me, it ate at me to have to euthanize that dog and it probably will for a long time.
-In some ways, I do feel the cost is high but I also have to respect the other side in that I myself am not yet a clinic owner so I do not know all of the additional costs to run a clinic.
+In some ways, I do feel the cost is high but I also have to respect the other side in that I myself am not yet a clinic owner so I do not know all of the additional costs to run a clinic, whether it be a Veterinarian Parker CO has to offer or any other kind.
 I can attest to the fact that veterinarians graduate with a high amount of student debt.
 What I am aiming to do here is maybe help others find ways to defray the costs and avoid losing their pets.

 First off, I feel the need to remind everyone that a pet is like a child in that it is a responsibility.
 Having a pet is a wonderful thing and it can offer so many benefits to a person.
 But in return, that pet deserves to be cared for so keep that in mind when adopting or “rescuing” an animal.
 There is no socialized healthcare for pets unfortunately and I too would like to claim then on my tax return.
 Veterinary clinics are privately owned businesses, much like an auto repair shop or a restaurant, where payment is for services rendered.
 So how can we help ease the strain or plan for those unexpected emergencies?